gracco/sysadmin-interview-questions/README.md

   - disown control jobs that are running in the system.

 * What is a packet filter and how does it work?
   - Packet filter it's the process of passing or blocking packets at a network interface based on source and destination address, port or protocols.
-The packet filter examines, the header of every packet who passed through and based in the rules, ACCEPT, DROP or REJECT the packet.
+The packet filter examines, the header of every packet who passed through and based in the rules, ACCEPT, DROP or REJECT the packet, it's well know as firewall.

 * What is Virtual Memory?
   - Virtual memory it's the amount of memory available for the system, physical memory + swap memory (hard disk memory).

 * What is swap and what is it used for?
-  - Swap it's a disk partition used by the Linux when the physical memory is full, if the system needs more memory resources some inactive pages are copied to swap.
+  - Swap it's a disk partition used by the Linux when the physical memory is full, if the system needs more memory resources some inactive pages are copied to swap, it was a common way to increase the computer/server memory using the disk.

 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
   - A record stands for address, indicates a IP address for a domain